Coronavirus (COVID-19) Information & Updates Read Here

 May 22, 2020

 It’s not always easy to tell when it’s time to consider downsizing and preparing for the next chapter of life.
 The process of downsizing can seem intimidating, daunting and even exhausting to some, so you may be putting it off as long as possible.
-Learn some signs that can help you determine whether or not it might be time to consider downsizing.
+Learn some signs that can help you determine whether it might be time to consider downsizing.

 Retirement.
 Transitioning out of the workforce to retirement is a social and financial adjustment.
 This is a good time to consider downsizing and therefore reducing the unnecessary expenses that come along with maintaining a large home.
 You want to be able to spend your retirement doing things you enjoy and spending time with loved ones, not worrying about large monthly expenses.